Exchange Fluctuation Theorem for correlated quantum systems: Overview of the generalized setting

-The measurements $\M_1$ and $\M_2$ used to determine the energies of the subsystems can in general be POVM measurements, however we restrict both the initial and final measurement to be rank-1 projective measurements onto the local energy eigenbases of $A$ and $B$; a point we return to later.
-Given this, it is useful to introduce the notion of a \emph{history} for the composite quantum system $AB$.
+The measurements $\M_1$ and $\M_2$ used to determine the energies of the subsystems can in general be POVM measurements, however in what follows we restrict both the initial and final measurement to be rank-1 projective measurements onto the local energy eigenbases of $A$ and $B$, namely $\{|\phi\> \}$ and $\{|\chi \> \}$, and only at the end discuss the challenges of extending beyond such sharp measurements.

+Given this setting, it is useful to introduce the notion of a \emph{history} for the composite quantum system $AB$.
 A history is denoted

 where $\rho_{AB}$ is the initial quantum state that is first projected into the energy eigenstate $|\phi\>\otimes |\chi \>$ under $\M_1$ and then evolves unitarily to $U (|\phi\> \otimes |\chi \>) $, which is then measured and projected into the energy eigenstate $|\phi'\>\otimes |\chi' \>$ under $\M_2$.